-As the days heat up here in western Montana, our rivers are go-to spots for boaters, fly fishers, and people just wanting to enjoy some clear, cool water.
-But often in summer, in some parts of the river, we find stringy green algae or moss-colored slime mucking up the river rocks.
+When the days heat up in western Montana, the rivers are go-to spots for boaters, anglers, and people wanting to enjoy clear, cool water.
+But often in summer, in some parts of the river, stringy green algae or moss-colored slime muck up the river rocks.

-This algae growth is a result of high levels of nutrients, mainly nitrogen and phosphorous, entering our waterways.
-It turns out all fresh water streams and rivers contain varying amounts of nutrients.
-In fact, nitrogen and phosphorous are essential to the growth of aquatic plants that become a food source to other organisms.
-However, high levels of nitrogen and phosphorous can be a problem because they cause rampant algae growth.
+This algae growth is a result of high levels of nutrients, mainly nitrogen and phosphorous.
+While all fresh water streams and rivers contain varying amounts of nutrients and nitrogen, high levels of nitrogen and phosphorous can cause rampant algae growth.

 Besides coating our riverbeds with unsightly green slime, mats of algae block sunlight from reaching more beneficial organisms below the river’s surface.
 Algae also makes it hard to wade and fish and can clog irrigation intakes and canals.
-To top it off, as algae dies, the decomposition process sucks oxygen out of the water, and has a suffocating effect on trout and bugs.
+As algae dies, the decomposition process sucks oxygen out of the water and has a suffocating effect on trout and bugs.

 Algae and the nutrients that contribute to its growth are hard to control in our rivers, partly because nitrogen and phosphorous come from many sources.
 Some of these sources, such as wastewater treatment plants, can be measured, monitored, and controlled.
 But many other sources of nutrients are difficult to track, such as dense networks of septic system drainfields and fertilizer-rich storm and agricultural runoff.